 We can also provide tour guides for walking or bus tours, (by appointment only)Visit website

-Located at the lower end of Randell Street (main central business district), make Mannum Visitor Information Centre your first port of call.
+Make the Mannum Visitor Information Centre your first port of call.

 The Meningie Visitor Information Outlet is located in The Chambers.
 The building was built in 1889 as chambers for the District Council.
 It was the meeting place for various groups and entertainment and it also housed the Institute Library.
 Many changes and extensions have been made over the years.